 Corgis are known for being intelligent, happy dogs that are always willing to learn.
 As part of the heeler working dog type, they have a high propensity to follow commands, which can be great for trying to potty train them.

 Corgi puppies can be easier to train than adults in potty training.
 However, once you begin teaching adults, you’ll start to notice any bad habits they might have and can begin to work on breaking them.
-This article will look at 10 tips on how to successfully potty train your corgi at any age, including what to look out for if you’re having problems.
+This article will look at 10 tips on how to successfully potty train your Corgi at any age, including what to look out for if you’re having problems.

 Before You Begin

-Before you potty train your corgi, it’s essential to set goals and make a plan.
-Planning can help you make a timeline and keep a positive attitude regarding your corgi’s potty training.
+Before you potty train your Corgi, it’s essential to set goals and make a plan.
+Planning can help you make a timeline and keep a positive attitude regarding your Corgi’s potty training.

 Another important factor before you begin is getting everyone in the family on board since consistency is critical when it comes to potty training.
-If one family member doesn’t allow them to use puppy pads and another does, this will confuse your corgi.
-It’s also helpful to prepare a crate for potty training.
-We will explore how crates improve potty training success below.
+If one family member doesn’t allow them to use puppy pads and another does, this will confuse your Corgi.

-How To Potty Train A Corgi
+How to Potty Train a Corgi

 1. Get on Schedule

-If your corgi already has a schedule (such as wake-up time, daily walk times, etc.), it’s crucial to figure out where potty training will fit into this mix.
+If your Corgi already has a schedule (such as wake-up time, daily walk times, etc.), it’s crucial to figure out where potty training will fit into this mix.
 Setting up feeding and walking schedules can help your dog anticipate what comes next in their day, particularly as dogs often need to go to the toilet after they’ve eaten.
-Prepping your corgi this way can help make the beginning of potty training less stressful and set them up for success.

 2. Show Them Where to Go